slonermike/SloneUtil/README.md

   * Instantiate one object as a child of another.
 * **GetViewportSizeAtDistance**
   * Returns the world-space width and height of the screen at a specified distance in front of the camera.
+* **RandDirection**
+  * Takes a angleCenter and angleRange, and rotates angleCenter a random amount, up to the specified angleRange.
+* **LerpEulerValues**
+  * Performs a Mathf.LerpAngle on each component of a vector.
+* **ProjectPointToNewCameraPlane**
+  * Projects a point from an original position onto a new camera plane, such that it remains in line according to the view frustum.
+Useful for 2.5d games where collision of objects at different z depths needs to line up visually.
+* **IsPointOnScreen**
+  * Returns true if the point is onscreen, false if not.
+Takes a "beyondPct" which allows a check to see if it's at least x% beyond/within the bounds of the screen.
+* **CopyNewComponent**
+  * Takes a component and creates a new copy of it on the specified game object.
+* **MoveToCameraByReference**
+  * Places an object relative to the camera by a reference point.
+* **Equals**
+  * Check the equality of two floats within a degree of tolerance.
+* **ConvertColorFromGrayScale**
+  * Take a grayscale color and add hue and saturation from a full-color value to it.

 ### SloneUtil2D
 * **GetCameraBounds**